-Introducing the third-generation national curriculum began in 2018.
+Implementation of the third-generation national curriculum began in 2018.
 Final version of the new generation NC was prepared as a result of lengthy consultations with relevant experts, representatives of academia, schools and NGO sector, as well as other stakeholders.
 According to international organizations (WHO, UNESCO, Joint United Nations Programme on HIV/AIDS, International Conference on Population and Development), sexuality education should be based on facts, it should not be biased, ideologically motivated or subject to censorship (Center For Reproductive Rights, 2010).
 However, even the new generation NC is not free from such influences.
 We can assume that some of the challenges associated with the national curriculum (discussed above) are the result of public's demand and making a compromise in consideration of attitudes of different stakeholders.
-In addition, as result of a compromise, the plan does not include "acute" and sensitive issues like gender identity and sexuality education.
+In addition, also as a result of a compromise, the plan does not include "acute" and sensitive issues like gender identity and sexuality education.
 According to teachers, public resistance toward such issues negatively affects institutions that should be serving the purpose of destroying the existing taboos and not reinforcing them instead.

 In the new NC, issues concerning sexuality education are integrated in topics of reproductive health, child marriage and STDs; generally, topical issues of sexuality education are reflected in the NC in a fragmented manner.
 However, this is not the problem of only our school education.
 According to the 2016 Global Education Monitoring Report, in a number of countries basic educational programs and educational standards rarely entail holistic sexuality education (UNESCO, 2016a).
 Research reports indicate that educational programs are mostly focused on reproductive psychology, underlining abstinence or postponement of sex life, rarely or inadequately provide information about contraception and other issues of sexual health (Lopez, L. M., Bernholc, A., Chen, M., & Tolley, E., 2016; UNESCO and UNFPA, 2012).
+Results of the qualitative research has made it clear that attitudes of church representatives towards SE is similar - they are not against delivering knowledge to youth but with a particular focus on abstinence, monogamy and delay of the onset of sexual intercourse.

 The new concept of NC that organizes learning topics around target notions, seemingly provides more freedom and the opportunity to teach all issues related to gender identity and sexuality education.
-However, due to resistant attitudes in the society, including in some parents, teachers are not showing much initiative and are trying to prevent possible problems and confrontations.
+However, due to resistant attitudes in the society, including among some parents (as confirmed by the quantitative research), teachers are not showing much initiative and are trying to prevent possible problems and confrontations.
 Notably, textbook authors had freedom to discuss in detail topics related to gender education, within corresponding topics.
 However, such precedent has not been found in any of the textbooks.